WillTimani/Cella_Ant_12/README.txt

-CPSC 335-05
+In order to run this application, download the entire folder "CellaAnt12" and open the CellaAnt12.html file located in the folder in any web browser.

-Project #1 Cella Ant 12
+Cella Ant 12
-Team WIL
 William Timani

 Intro: